 Lizzie recognised the issues being faced in classrooms across the UK and wanted to do something about the ‘uncomfortable silences’ young people often felt when discussing sensitive subjects with the professionals involved in their lives.
 18 months of plotting and planning later Think2Speak CIC was founded.

-Teachers and staff often don’t have the time, resource or knowledge to handle ‘difficult’ conversations such as the ones Lizzie and her child have had to regularly tackle.
-Lizzie and her team work with young people, and the professionals working with them, to empower them to have the skills to confidently handle sensitive conversations, to know who to think to speak to and where to go to access further support.
+Professionals often don’t have the time, resource or knowledge to handle ‘difficult’ conversations such as the ones Lizzie and her child have had to regularly tackle.
+Lizzie and her team work with people to empower them to have the skills to confidently handle sensitive conversations, to know who to think to speak to and where to go to access further support.

 Lizzie has, since her own diagnosis in 2006, become ‘one of the UK’s highest profile HIV advocates’; spoken in the House of Lords as Terrence Higgins Trust's invited speaker, been interviewed by Stephen Fry for his BBC documentary ‘Stephen Fry HIV & Me’ and she has also appeared on BBC Breakfast, and featured inThe Guardian, The Observer and The Mirror amongst others.
 In October 2017 Lizzie was acknowledged by Natwest on their inaugural WISE100 list - recognising inspiring and innovative female social entrepreneurs.